LionalAnanda/Git/README.md

-# Git Command that will be usefull
+# Git Command

 ## Remove a file from git history and rewrite the history

-File to be remove from the git a repository dir1/dir2/sample_file.txt
+File to be removed from the git a repository dir1/dir2/sample_file.txt

 ```